vikchupak/AWS/users.md

 ✔ **Never Share Root User Credentials**
 ✔ **Use IAM Roles for Temporary Access**

-# IAM user has account ID?
+# Does IAM user have an account ID?

 No, an **IAM user does not have a unique AWS account ID**, but it belongs to an AWS account that has an account ID (root user).